kateolmstead/unity-sdk/README.md

 ### Event Driven Frame - Open the Store

-An advantage of a *dynamic* frame, is that it can be triggered based on an in-game event.
+An advantage of *dynamic* frames is that they can be triggered by in-game events.
 For each in-game event you would configure a separate frame.
-While segmentation maybe helpful in deciding what message you show, it may be sufficient to show the same message to all players.
+While segmentation may be helpful in deciding what message you show, it may be sufficient to show the same message to all players.

-In particular one event, a player may spend through their premium currency and you want to remind them that they can re-up through your store.
-In the context, we show the same message to all players.
+In particular one event, for examle, a player may deplete their premium currency and you want to remind them that they can re-up through your store.
+In this context, we display the same message to all players.

 <table>
     <thead>